RohanTarra/Hw6/README.md

   where \(\mathcal{L}_i(\theta)\) is the loss on the \(i\)-th data point, and \(\Omega(f)\) is the regularization term to prevent overfitting.

-By applying these advanced mathematical and statistical techniques, this study will rigorously assess the impact of smart transportation on urban mobility and forecast future trends in smart city transportation systems.
+This study will estimate future trends in smart city transportation systems and thoroughly evaluate the effect of smart transportation on urban mobility by utilizing these cutting-edge mathematical and statistical methodologies.

 ---

 ## Experimental Design or Analytical Procedures

-The analytical framework for this study includes the following steps:

-1. **Exploratory Data Analysis (EDA):**
+The following steps are part of the study's analytical framework:

+1. EDA, or exploratory data analysis:
-   The initial step will involve **Exploratory Data Analysis (EDA)** to identify trends and patterns in the data related to urban mobility.
-This includes:
+   To find trends and patterns in the data pertaining to urban mobility, the first stage will be **Exploratory Data Analysis (EDA)**.
+This comprises:
-   - Analyzing **traffic flow** data to identify peak congestion periods and areas of high traffic density.
+   Finding periods of high traffic density and peak congestion is done by analyzing **traffic flow** data.
-   - Investigating the relationship between **smart transportation interventions** and mobility metrics such as **traffic speed, public transport efficiency, and air quality**.
+   Examining how mobility indicators like **traffic speed, public transit efficiency, and air quality** relate to **smart transportation interventions**.
-   - Using statistical visualization methods like histograms, boxplots, and correlation matrices to identify key factors affecting urban mobility.

-2. **Model Training and Validation:**
+   To determine the main elements influencing urban mobility, statistical visualization techniques such as correlation matrices, boxplots, and histograms are used.

-   Using **historical mobility and congestion data**, the study will:
-   - Train **machine learning models** (e.g., **Random Forest**, **XGBoost**, **ARIMA**, **LSTM**) to understand and predict traffic patterns based on past data.
+2.**Model Training and Validation:** The study will: - Train **machine learning models** (e.g., **Random Forest**, **XGBoost**, **ARIMA**, **LSTM**) to comprehend and forecast traffic patterns based on historical data by using **historical mobility and congestion data**.
-   - Perform **cross-validation** to assess the generalizability of the models, ensuring that the trained models do not overfit to the training data and can accurately predict future traffic trends.
+   Make that the trained models can accurately forecast future traffic trends and do not overfit to the training data by conducting **cross-validation** to evaluate the models' generalizability.
-   - Split data into **training, validation, and test sets** to evaluate model performance and prevent bias.
+   To assess model performance and avoid bias, divide data into **training, validation, and test sets**.

-3. **Comparative Analysis of Pre- and Post-Smart Transportation Initiatives:**
+3. **Comparative Evaluation of Smart Transportation Initiatives Before and After:**
-   To evaluate the effectiveness of smart transportation systems, a **comparative analysis** will be conducted:
+   The following **comparative analysis** will be carried out to assess the efficacy of smart transportation systems:
-   - Compare key metrics (e.g., **traffic congestion, travel time, emissions**) before and after the implementation of smart transportation systems.
+   Examine important indicators (such as **emissions, travel time, and traffic congestion**) before and after smart transportation technologies were put in place.
-   - Use **paired sample t-tests** or **Wilcoxon signed-rank tests** for comparing paired data (pre- vs. post-intervention).
+   **Wilcoxon signed-rank tests** or **paired sample t-tests** should be used to compare paired data (pre- vs. post-intervention).

-4. **Model Evaluation:**
-   The performance of forecasting and classification models will be evaluated using standard metrics:
+4.**Evaluation of the Model:**
+   Standard metrics will be used to assess the forecasting and categorization models' performance:
-   - **Root Mean Squared Error (RMSE):** For forecasting models like ARIMA and LSTM, RMSE will be used to measure the difference between the predicted and actual values.
-The RMSE formula is:
+   **RMSE (Root Mean Squared Error):** The difference between the expected and actual values will be measured using RMSE for forecasting models such as ARIMA and LSTM.
+The formula for RMSE is:

      \[
      RMSE = \sqrt{\frac{1}{n} \sum_{i=1}^{n} (y_i - \hat{y}_i)^2}